Your Questions About COVID-19 Answered

 I am currently pregnant and work at a job that doesn’t offer work from home.
 What can I do to protect myself?

 If you are pregnant and unable to work from home, you need to follow the same precautions as everyone else.
-It appears that pregnant women are not any more susceptible to catching the virus as anyone else.
-Although pregnant women generally have had more of a serious reaction to similar viruses, this has not been seen with COVID-19.
 At work, you should practice social isolation, stay 6-feet away from others, and not be in a room with more than 10 other individuals.
 Avoid anyone sick in your environment, wash your hands frequently, and keep your work stations clean by wiping down surfaces with disinfectant or with soap and water.

 If you would like to ask Dr. Saidel a question regarding Covid-19 and your health, please message us on our Facebook page.